nusco/cuukie/README.markdown

     cuukie --showpage

-Cuukie passes any command-line argument that it doesn't recognize to Cucumber, so just use _cuukie_ instead of _cucumber_ when you want Cuukie to kick in.
+Cuukie passes any command-line argument that it doesn't recognize to Cucumber, so just use _cuukie_ instead of _cucumber_ when you want to see your features in the browser.

 ## Advanced Cuuking